 Registration and Use of Vehicles, (x4135).
 All vehicles operated or parked on the campus by students, faculty or staff members must be registered during the regular university registration and must display a current campus permit.
 (For fees, see Financial Information section in the Academic Calendar.)
 Please refer to the "Drivers" heading in this section if you wish to transport anyone in your vehicle.
 Any vehicle brought onto the campus during the school year must be registered with Facility Maintenance within 48 hours of arrival.
 It is the responsibility of the vehicle owner to notify Facility Maintenance when the vehicle is sold or a new license number is obtained.
-It is the responsibility of the vehicle owner that insurance is valid at all times.
-The use of a motor vehicle on the university campus is a privilege and not a right.
+It is the responsibility of the vehicle on the university campus is a privilege and not a right.
 This privilege may be suspended at any time, at the discretion of the Administration, because of scholastic or citizenship probation or because of parking or driving citations.